-The application is the responsibility of, and must be written by, the student proposing the project - not the faculty member with whom the student will be collaborating.
-The proposal must include a clear research question, problem, or creative undertaking, as well as a clearly-defined research process or method by which the project is to be undertaken.
-The proposal should demonstrate the project can be completed over the course of the summer.
-A successful proposal will also demonstrate an intellectual collaboration between the student and faculty member in both the formulation and conduct of the project.
-Such proposals should, thus, also demonstrate the faculty and student will be in close geographic proximity throughout the summer to allow frequent face-to-face meetings.
+The application is the responsibility of, and must be written by, the student proposing the project - not the faculty member with whom the student will collaborate.
+The proposal must include a clear research question, problem, or creative undertaking, as well as a clearly-defined process or method by which the project is to be undertaken.
+The proposal should demonstrate that the project can be completed within the proposed duration.
+A successful proposal will demonstrate an intellectual collaboration between the student and faculty member in both the formulation and conduct of the project.
+Such proposals should also demonstrate the faculty and student will be in close geographic proximity throughout the summer to allow frequent face-to-face meetings.

-The proposal, as written, should be understandable to a general audience, including those whose area of specialization is outside that in which the proposed research is to be conducted.
+The proposal, as written, should be understandable to a general audience, including those whose area of specialization is outside that in which the proposed work is to be conducted.
 It is important that each component of the application (see below) be fully completed, though the segments of the project proposal (II.A-E) may appear in a different order if the student so chooses.
 Grammatical lapses and spelling errors will negatively influence the committee's impression of the proposal.